 If you can’t build ’em, destroy them.

-BigNateRules! almost 8 years ago
+BigNateRules! about 8 years ago

 I tried building a model once.
 Tried.